 - 1. Parking brake is applied. - 2.
-Forks are fully lowered to the floor or ground. - 3.
-You are familiar with how all the controls function.
+Forks are fully lowered to the floor or ground.

-- 4. All controls are in neutral or other correct position. - 5.
+- 3. You are familiar with how all the controls function. - 4.
+All controls are in neutral position. - 5.
 Truck has received its daily inspection and is ready to operate.